- An overview of data protection

 TNP will only process personal data where one of the legal bases referred to above are present.

 Where TNP is relying on a data subject’s consent as the legal basis for processing personal data, the data subject may withdraw his/her/its consent or may object to TNP’s processing of the personal data at any time.
-However, this will not affect the lawfulness of any processing carried out prior to the withdrawal of consent or any processing justified by any other legal ground provided under POPIA.
+However, this will not affect the lawfulness of any processing carried out prior to the withdrawal of consent or any processing justified by any other legal ground provided under GDPR and POPIA.

 If the consent is withdrawn or if there is otherwise a justified objection against the use or the Processing of such personal data, TNP will ensure that the personal data is no longer processed.